Add This Site:

 A wall covered entirely in flowerpots like these is not unheard of in Tuscany!

-This simple style shows off the deep, glowing color of the flowers in all their glory.
+The simple window treatments blend well with Tuscan stone walls and show off the deep, glowing color of the flowers in all their glory.

 Version 1)

-Then find something you can use as a spacer (e.g. some kindling or a pebble) and hold it to the side of the flowerpot.
+Find something you can use as a spacer (e.g. some kindling or a pebble) and hold it to the side of the flowerpot, as illustrated.
 Wrap the wire (not too tightly) around the pot and the spacer a few times.

 Install a trellis below and/or to the sides of the window.

-Wrap garden wire around each flowerpot as in Version 1, and hang loads of pots onto the trellis with butcher hooks.
+Wrap gardening wire around each flowerpot (as in Version 1), and hang loads of pots onto the trellis with butcher hooks.

-For added oomph, paint the trellis dark green, or a deep shade of red that echoes your flowers.
-This is not a strictly Italian style of exterior window treatments, but in the absence of colorful outdoor window shutters, a painted trellis can add interesting texture and color to the facade of your home.
+For added oomph, paint the trellis dark green, or any color that works well with your house and your flowers.
+This is not a strictly Italian style of exterior window treatments, but in the absence of colorful outdoor wood shutters, a painted trellis can add interesting texture and color to the façade of your home.

-• strap a few of them to the inside or outside of your balcony, or
+• Strap a few wire baskets to the inside or outside of your balcony;

-Then pack them tightly with pots of herbs and geranium.
+Then pack the container tightly with pots of herbs and geranium.

-In Tuscany, sometimes these metal window boxes have additional rings attached to the rim for even more flowerpots, so they're really overflowing with rich, hot color.
+In Tuscany, sometimes these metal window boxes have additional rings attached to the rim for even more flowerpots, so they really are overflowing with rich, hot color.

 If they have a wide enough hole in the bottom you can plant straight into them ...